awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartCelebrityRecognition.md

 Starts asynchronous recognition of celebrities in a stored video\.

-Rekognition Video can detect celebrities in a video must be stored in an Amazon S3 bucket\.
+Amazon Rekognition Video can detect celebrities in a video must be stored in an Amazon S3 bucket\.
 Use [Video](API_Video.md) to specify the bucket name and the filename of the video\. `StartCelebrityRecognition` returns a job identifier \(`JobId`\) which you use to get the results of the analysis\.
-When celebrity recognition analysis is finished, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
+When celebrity recognition analysis is finished, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
 To get the results of the celebrity recognition analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetCelebrityRecognition](API_GetCelebrityRecognition.md) and pass the job identifier \(`JobId`\) from the initial call to `StartCelebrityRecognition`\.

 For more information, see [Recognizing Celebrities](celebrities.md)\.

 ## Request Syntax<a name="API_StartCelebrityRecognition_RequestSyntax"></a>